 Work out how to save money on your energy bills, make your home more energy efficient and protect the environment.

-Government grants for insulation only apply to rental properties.
-If you own your own home, you may be able to get help to pay for it from your local council or bank, and some suppliers give a discount.
+Government grants for insulation only apply to rental properties with tenants on a low income.
+If you're a homeowner, you might get help from your local council or bank, and some suppliers give a discount.

 Apply for financial help to repair or rebuild your leaky home.

 Try asking your neighbours to be quiet if they're playing their music loudly or making too much noise.

 You can trim branches or roots that cross into your property up to the property boundary.
 Check with your council to see if the tree is protected before you cut it back.